 - Recertification is every three years.

-- One sexual assault medical forensic exam from the previous certification period must be de-identified and submitted on the Oregon SA Medical Forensic Exam Form 2016.
+- One sexual assault medical forensic exam from the previous certification period must be de-identified and submitted on the Oregon SA Medical Forensic Exam Form 2016 or 2017.

 - Keep a copy of your recertification application for your records.
 Keep detailed records of dates of exams, speculum exams, and certificates from Continuing Education activities to submit if you are audited.